VDPAM is made up of the following 4 departments:

-It is the mission of the department to serve animal agriculture through:
+It is the mission of the department to serve animal agriculture by:

 Our department is made up of highly trained specialists who span a wide range of veterinary disciplines and species interests.
 We have faculty of all ranks with expertise in diagnostics, medicine, surgery, pathology, microbiology, epidemiology, public health, and production medicine.
 Most have earned certification from specialty boards.
 Dozens of additional scientists and laboratory technicians support the research and service components of our department.